placeholder

 A Life Remembered

-‘Sadly mum became unwell in her mid-50s and was diagnosed with ovarian cancer.
-Treatment at that time was not as advanced as it is today, and she was very unwell while receiving chemotherapy at the old Belvidere Hospital.’
+Eleanor became unwell in her mid-50s and was diagnosed with ovarian cancer.
+At that time, treatment was not as advanced as it is today, and she was very unwell while receiving chemotherapy at the old Belvidere Hospital.

 Care That Made a Difference